santosfamilyfoundation/SantosCloud/README.md

 #### Vagrant Installation

 For installation of the complete environment that you will need to run SantosCloud, see the instructions in the [README of the SantosInstallation repository](https://github.com/santosfamilyfoundation/SantosInstallation).
-Once you do this,

 #### Local Installation